Gexkill/sweng2/RASD/src/index.md

     * The system must notify the client if no taxi driver in the queue accepts the ride.
 * [G6] Allows taxi drivers to accept or decline incoming request for a later reservation:
     * The system must wait until ten minutes before the starting time of the reservation and manage it like a immediate ride.
+* [G7] Allows taxi to know the fee for each ride before it starts via the request notification
+    * The system must send with the request notification the fee calculated for the ride, they are calculated using fixed fees for distance.
+    * The system must estimate the distance using the distance between two zones' centers.
+    * The system must use a fixed fee for each passenger, so the total fee is given by passenger fee multiplied for passengers number reducing the price of a sharing discount percentage.
+    * The system must must give the total fee for each client, if sharing option is enabled and used (there are more than one requests in merged request).
+    * The system must to calculate fee during the request merging

 ###Clients:
-* [G7] Allows clients to request for an immediate taxi ride:
+* [G8] Allows clients to request for an immediate taxi ride:
     * The system must be able to check the position of the client.
     * The system must not accept requests of clients outside the area of the city.
     * The system must transfer the request to the appropriate taxi driver.
     * The system must determine be able to determine the zone where the client is located according to the client's GPS position.
-* [G8] Allows clients to request for the reservation of a taxi at least two hours in advance:
+* [G9] Allows clients to request for the reservation of a taxi at least two hours in advance:
     * The system must be able to check the origin and the destination of reservation.
     * The system must not accept reservations with an origin outside the area of the city.
     * The system must transfer the reservation to the appropriate taxi driver.
-* [G9] Clients should receive a notification with the code of the taxi that takes care of the client's request:
+* [G10] Clients should receive a notification with the code of the taxi that takes care of the client's request:
     * The system must be able to send an sms to the client with the code of the incoming taxi.
-* [G10] Allows clients to require to share the taxi:
+* [G11] Allows clients to require to share the taxi:
     * The system must be able to find if there are reservations or requests for the same time period and having matching itineraries.
     * The system must be able to merge together the reservations and request found above if the cumulated number of passengers of the corresponding requests or reservations does not exceed 4.
-* [G11] Allow clients to identify themselves via phone number (and name) not login, they are not registered into the system:
+* [G12] Allow clients to identify themselves via phone number (and name) not login, they are not registered into the system:
     * The system must allow the clients to furnish their personal information to the system before making a request.
-* [G12] Allow clients to specify number of passengers:
+* [G13] Allow clients to specify number of passengers:
     * The system must allow the client to specify the number of passengers during the request or reservation of the ride.
+* [G14] Allow clients to know the fee for the ride via SMS notification of taxi assigned see [G10]
+    * The system must insert the fee for the request in the SMS notification
+    * The system must use fee calculated as specified in [G7]

 ##Non-functional requirements